 - Manufacturing defects.
 Unlike a design defect, a manufacturing defect does not depend on the design specifications of a product.
-Instead, a manufacturing defect arises when a product fails to meet those specifications.
-Put another way, a product has a manufacturing defect when it fails to meet its intended design, despite the exercise of due care.
-The claimant typically has the burden of proving that the product was defective when it left the hands of the manufacturer.
+Instead, a product has a manufacturing defect when it fails to meet its intended design specifications, despite the exercise of due care.
+The claimant must usually prove that the product was defective when it left the manufacturer's hands.
 If a defect arises during shipment or storage, a distributor in the chain of commerce can be held liable, just as if the product were defectively manufactured. - Warning defects.
-A product contains a warning defect when the foreseeable risks of the product could have been reduced or avoided by providing reasonable warnings or instructions, and due to the absence of such information, the product is unreasonably dangerous.
-While most warnings are generated by manufacturers, sellers and distributors are required to provide warnings when doing so is reasonable.
-Claimants bear the burden of proving that adequate warnings or instructions were not provided.
+A product contains a warning defect when both the: - foreseeable risks of the product could have been reduced or avoided by providing reasonable warnings or instructions; and - due to the absence of such information, the product is unreasonably dangerous.

+While most warnings are generated by manufacturers, sellers and distributors must provide warnings when doing so is reasonable.
+Claimants must prove that adequate warnings or instructions were not provided.
 The court must weigh a number of factors to determine the adequacy of a warning, including the targeted consumers.
 For example, a product intended for children may require more information than a product intended for adults.
-Additionally, it should be noted that a product can have an adequate warning without providing information on every possible risk.
+Additionally, a product can have an adequate warning without providing information on every possible risk.
 In fact, a warning with too much information can make it difficult for a consumer to focus on the most important details.